mCRL2org/mCRL2/doc/sphinx/developer_manual/libraries/core/common_functionality.rst

    Type                     Meaning
    =======================  ====================================================================
-   normal traversal         Traverse an object completely binding aware traversal  Traverse an object completely, while maintaining the bound variables sort traversal           Traverses only the parts of an object that contain sorts
+   normal traversal         Traverse an object completely sort traversal           Traverses only the parts of an object that contain sorts
    =======================  ====================================================================

-Each library defines classes that support these traversal types, namely `traverser`, `binding_aware_traverser` and `builder`.
+Each library defines classes that support these traversal types, namely `traverser` and `builder`.
 They are the most commonly occurring traversals.
 When writing an algorithm that needs to traverse an object, one can usually implement it using one of the predefined traversal classes.

 When deriving from a traverser class, the `enter` and `leave` functions must be made visible using